 Uber has insurance coverage for all of its uberX drivers — the most common Uber experience — given that most of those drivers do not have commercial insurance or a commercial driver’s license, according to an article in Fortune Magazine.
 In addition, that insurance provides coverage whether the Uber driver has accepted a ride request or not.
 In other words, drivers are covered “during their entire time on duty” but only under certain circumstances, according to the article.

 In brief, an Uber driver will be treated much like any other driver who caused an accident in South Florida.
 Your claim will be different, though, depending on whether an Uber driver caused an accident while you were in your vehicle or whether you were injured in an Uber car due to the Uber driver’s negligence.
-If you are injured in an accident that was not caused by your Uber or Lyft driver while you are riding in an Uber or Lyft vehicle, the insurance policy carried by the Uber or Lyft vehicle will still often cover your entire injury claim.
+If you are injured in an accident that was not caused by your Uber or Lyft driver, for instance, if a negligent or distracted motorcycle, car or truck driver caused the accident, while you are riding in an Uber or Lyft vehicle, the insurance policy carried by the Uber or Lyft vehicle will still often cover your entire injury claim.

 Although Personal Injury Protection (PIP) coverage is complicated and may be denied because the Uber driver was using the vehicle for a commercial purpose at the time of the accident, that does not mean that you cannot be compensated.
 An experienced Uber car accident lawyer can discuss your options with you.

 UBER AND LYFT INSURANCE COVERAGE VERSUS TAXI CAB INSURANCE.
 WHICH IS BETTER?

 Unfortunately, many taxi cabs do not carry bodily injury insurance coverage, or if they do, it is very minimal.
 With Uber and Lyft, we often find insurance coverage of up to $1 million per accident to cover your injuries.

 Contact a South Florida Uber Accident Lawyer Today